sschmeier/genomics-tutorial/ngs-taxonomic-investigation/index.rst

    :ref:`downloads` page.

 ..
 NOTE::
-   The "minikraken" database was created from bacteria, viral and archaea sequences.
+   The "minikraken2" database was created from bacteria, viral and archaea sequences.
    What are the implications for us when we are trying to classify our sequences?

 Usage
 ^^^^^

-Now that we have installed |kraken| and downloaded and extracted the minikraken database, we can attempt to investigate the sequences we got back from the sequencing provider for other species as the one it should contain.
+Now that we have installed |kraken| and downloaded and extracted the minikraken2 database, we can attempt to investigate the sequences we got back from the sequencing provider for other species as the one it should contain.
 We call the |kraken| tool and specify the database and fasta-file with the sequences it should use.
 The general command structure looks like this:

 .. code:: bash

-   kraken2 --use-names --threads 4 --db minikraken2_v2_8GB --report example.report.txt example.fa > example.kraken
+   kraken2 --use-names --threads 4 --db PATH_TO_DB_DIR --report example.report.txt example.fa > example.kraken

 However, we may have fastq-files, so we need to use ``--fastq-input`` which tells |kraken| that it is dealing with fastq-formated files.